 Class-Specific Costume Information

-All female dancers should wear their hair in a low bun with traditional stage makeup (enough lip color and eye makeup to ensure that their features are not washed out under the stage lights).
+By default, all female dance students should wear their standar class uniform -- a black, spaghetti strap leotard with pink, footed tights, and pink ballet shoes.
+Hair should be in a low ballet bun, with appropriate lip-color and eye makeup to ensure that their features are not washed out under the stage lights.
 There should be no dangling earrings or nail polish of any kind.

 What Should I Expect On Performance Day?